Nature at Loch Lomond Shores

 Birds

 As well as being home to the Loch Lomond Bird of Prey Centre where you can see over 30 species of bird, we generally have ducks and swans all year round as well as visiting birds throughout the year.
-In Winter we have Greenland white-fronted geese as well as pink-footed geese along with thrushes.
-In Spring and Summer Loch Lomond has Osprey, woodland summer birds and hirundines (swallow and martin family).
+In Winter, we have Greenland white-fronted geese as well as pink-footed geese, along with thrushes.
+In Spring and Summer, Loch Lomond has Ospreys, woodland summer birds, and hirundines (the swallow and martin family).
 While in Autumn we have thrushes, flocks of meadow pipits and gathering hirundines.
-The RSPB Loch Lomond Reserve is an excellent place to visit to find out more.
+The RSPB Loch Lomond Reserve is an excellent place to visit for more information.

 Fish species

-Loch Lomond is home to a range of fish including salmon, sea trout, brown and rainbow trout, pike, perch, roach, chub and dace.
-If you’re interested in fishing in Loch Lomond a permit is required from the Loch Lomond Angling Improvement Association.
-You can also contact Loch Lomond Leisure for fishing boat hire and they can help with any permits required.
+Loch Lomond is home to a diverse range of fish, including salmon, sea trout, brown and rainbow trout, pike, perch, roach, chub, and dace.
+If you’re interested in fishing in Loch Lomond, a permit is required from the Loch Lomond Angling Improvement Association.
+You can also contact Loch Lomond Leisure for fishing boat hire, and they can assist with any necessary permits.

 About Loch Lomond